bmf-san/ggc/README.md

 - Subcommand completion is supported.

 ## Future Plans
-- Custom configuration via `.gclconfig`
+- Custom configuration via `.ggcconfig`
 - Mock implementation for testing
 - More composite commands and interactive UI